 Electricity Generation

 Electricity it is a form of energy which is generated through the flow of charged particles, such as electrons, from a high voltage point to a low voltage point in a conductor.
 A conductor is a material, a substance, or an element with free electrons in its atomic structure, such as copper.
-These free electrons move freely from one point to another, within or on the surface of the conductor, when these points are at a different potential.
+These free electrons move freely from one point to another on the surface of the conductor, when these points are at a different potential.
 That is, when these points of the conductor are at a different value of voltage.
-Voltage is a force that influences the flow of electrons on or in a conductor, and it’s called an electromotive force.
+Voltage is the result of a force that influences the flow of electrons on a conductor, called an electromotive force, that results in an electric potential.
 Electricity has a wide range of usage.
-It’s used for lighting, heating, or cooling houses or buildings, also for refrigeration, for operation of devices such as appliances, computers, cellphones, and for operation of machinery among others.
+It’s used for lighting, heating, cooling houses or buildings, for refrigeration, operation of devices such as appliances, computers, cellphones, and machinery among others.
 There are different ways of generating electricity.
 It can be generated through coal, oil, gas, water, wind and sun.
-Despite of different ways of production of electricity, each form of production presents advantages and disadvantages.
+Despite the variety of ways to produce electricity, each form of production presents advantages and disadvantages.
 This paper focuses on the production of electricity through water and wind.
-It talks about the process involved in for the production of electricity.
-It also touches on advantages and disadvantages in producing electricity through water and wind, the cost involved for humans and attempts to suggest which one is better than the other between these two forms of production.
+It talks about the process involved for the production of electricity.
+It also touches on advantages and disadvantages in producing electricity through water and wind, the cost involved for humans, and attempts to suggest which one is better than the other between these two forms of production.

-Water is one of the natural resources that has a multiple applications.
-We use water for a variety of things, such as cooking, drinking, showering, irrigating farm fields, washing, production of resources such as electricity, cooling electricity plants and among other applications.
-Generation of electricity through water requires power plant, such as Hydroelectric power plant.
-Basically, Hydroelectric power plant uses a falling water to convert the energy generated in that process into electrical power by passing it through turbines.
-A turbine is a mechanical machine that produces a continuous power in which a wheel or rotor, fitted with vanes, is made to revolve by a fast-moving flow of liquids, such as water, steam, gas, and air.
+Water is one of the natural resources that has multiple applications.
+We use water for a variety of things, such as cooking, drinking, showering, irrigating farm fields, washing, production of resources such as electricity, cooling electricity plants and other applications.
+Generation of electricity through water requires a power plant, such as a Hydroelectric power plant.
+A Hydroelectric power plant uses falling water to convert the energy generated in that process into electrical power by passing it through turbines.
+A turbine is a mechanical machine that produces a continuous power in which a wheel or rotor, fitted with vanes, is made to revolve by a fast-moving flow of fluids, such as water, steam, gas, and air.

 The process of producing electricity through water involves construction of a dam at the site of production.
 A dam is built usually on a large river with a large drop in elevation[1].
-The dam is used to store lots of water behind it, and the storage is called reservoir[1].
-Near the bottom of the dam wall a water intake is positioned to allow the water to reach turbines[1].
-There is presence of gravitational force at the elevation of the water drop, which causes it to fall through a material called penstock inside the dam[1].
-At the end of this material there is a turbine propeller and this is turned to rotate by the moving water through it.
+The dam is used to store water behind it, and the storage is called a reservoir[1].
+Near the bottom of the dam wall, a water intake is positioned to allow the water to reach the turbines[1].
+The presence of gravitational forces at water drop causes it to fall through a material called penstock inside the dam[1].
+At the end of this material there is a turbine propeller and this is turned to rotate by the water moving through it.
 This rotation generates mechanical energy which is taken into a generator.
-The generator, then, converts it into electrical power[1].
+The generator then converts it into electrical power[1].
 This power is then transported through power lines to our homes, companies, stores and other locations[1].

 Fig 2.
 [8]Hydropower turbine